Lithuanian Armed Forces: Air Force

-Lithuanian Navy
+Navy

-The Navy has over 600 personnel.
-The Navy consists of the Warship Flotilla, the Sea Coastal Surveillance System, the Explosive Ordnance Disposal (EOD) Divers Team, the Naval Logistic Service, Training Center and Maritime Rescue Coordination Center.
+The Navy consists of the Warship Flotilla, the Sea Coastal Surveillance System, the Naval Logistic Service, Training Center and Maritime Rescue Coordination Center.
 The flotilla is the core component of the Navy and consists of the Mine Countermeasures Squadron, the Patrol Ships Squadron, and the Harbour Boats Group.
-The current Commander in Chief of the Lithuanian Navy is Rear Admiral Kęstutis Macijauskas.
+The current Commander in Chief of the Lithuanian Navy is Flotilla Admiral Giedrius Premeneckas.
 The Naval base and Headquarters are located in the city of Klaipėda.
 The Navy uses patrol ships for coastal surveillance.
 The four newly acquired Flyvefisken-class patrol vessels replaced the older Storm-class patrol boats and Grisha-class corvettes.

+Marine fusiliers

+From 1 August 2022, in order to eliminate the coastal and port defense gap and perform other functions assigned to the marines, the Naval Forces Port and Coastal Defense Service was established and partially formed by merging the Explosive Ordnance Disposal (EOD) Divers Team and the Naval Forces Logistics Service Security Company into one structure, which includes two infantry (fusilier) companies.
+In the process of forming the unit's traditions, the soldiers serving in the unit began to be called marine fusiliers (marine infantry), and the service itself is unofficially called the Fusilier Battalion.

+In April 2025, the Navy announced that the marine unit would be officially renamed the General Kazimieras Nestoras Sapiega Fusiliers Battalion and would continue the traditions of the 7th Fusiliers Regiment.

-Special Operations Force
+Special Operations Forces

-The Lithuanian Special Operations Force of Lithuanian Armed Forces has been in operation de facto since 2002 and it was established de jure on 3 April 2008, when amendments of National Defence System organisation and military service law came into force.
-The Special Operations Force is formed from the Special Operations Unit.
+The Lithuanian Special Operations Forces of Lithuanian Armed Forces have been in operation de facto since 2002 and it were established de jure on 3 April 2008, when amendments of National Defence System organisation and military service law came into force.

-The Special Operations Force is responsible for special reconnaissance, direct actions, and military support.
-It is also in charge of other tasks, e.g., protection of VIPs in peacetime.
-Its core is based on the Special Purpose Service, Vytautas the Great Jaeger Battalion and Combat Divers Service.
-Lithuanian Air Force Special Operations Element is subordinate to the Unit at the level of operations management.
-Its structure is flexible which makes it easy to form squadrons intended for concrete operations and missions from its elements.
-The Special Operations Force can be called upon inside the territory of Lithuania when law enforcement agencies lack or do not have the necessary capabilities to react to terrorist attacks.
-The capabilities of special forces make them the main national response force responsible for counter-terrorism operations and operations to prevent violations of sovereignty.
+The Special Operations Forces are responsible for special reconnaissance, direct actions, and military support.
+They have also in charge of other tasks, e.g., protection of VIPs in peacetime.
+They are formed by the Special Purpose Service, Vytautas the Great Jaeger Battalion and Combat Divers Service.
+The Special Operations Forces organization is flexible, which makes it easy to form squadrons intended for specific operations and missions.
+The Special Operations Forces can be called upon inside the territory of Lithuania when law enforcement agencies lack or do not have the necessary capabilities to react to terrorist attacks.

-The Special Operations Force Squadron "Aitvaras" was deployed to Afghanistan on the Operation Enduring Freedom.
-From 2005 to 2006 its squadrons were on standby in NATO Response Force.
+The Special Operations Forces Squadron "Aitvaras" was deployed to Afghanistan for Operation Enduring Freedom.
+From 2005 to 2006 its squadrons were on standby as part of the NATO Response Force.

 International cooperation

 Lithuania has been a member of NATO military alliance since 2004.
 In the European Union, Lithuanian Armed Forces have also taken part in the Nordic Battle Group since 2008.
-Lithuanian Armed Forces also participate in the UK Joint Expeditionary Force formed in 2014.
+Lithuanian Armed Forces also participate in the Joint Expeditionary Force formed in 2014.

 In 2009, to encourage regional cooperation, Lithuania joined the initiative to form the Lithuanian–Polish–Ukrainian Brigade.